SKChristopher/daily-christ/src/pages/2019-12/2019-12-11/index.md

 title: "Moon Circle"
 ---

 🌕🌕 Feelin pretty down today so far @ 2:30pm, thinking a lot about tomorrow...
 Really hoping this moon circle fixes my life.
 I think working from home was a poor choice with tomorrow lingering and all.
-Day ended really well, moon cirle was transformative 100% 🌕🌕
+Day ended really well, moon cirle was transformative AF 100% 🌕🌕

+I have two brothers and they are both really cool :)

 Day was - 10/10